MichailSemoglou/chiaroscuro-forge/CONTRIBUTING.md

 # Contributing to Chiaroscuro Forge

-First off, thank you for considering contributing to ChiaroscuroForge!
-It's people like you that make ChiaroscuroForge such a great tool.
+First off, thank you for considering contributing to Chiaroscuro Forge!
+It's people like you that make Chiaroscuro Forge such a great tool.

 ## Development Process